 |5.||Be transparent and specific about the reasoning and results of voting, regardless whether you agree.|

 I believe these suggestions constitute our first steps as a responsible asset owner under the Stewardship Code.

 |*||The Code, first released by the FSA in 2014, sets out the principles for institutional investors to fulfil their responsibilities for sustainable growth of investee companies and enhancing the medium- to long-term investment return, for their clients and beneficiaries, through constructive engagement or purposeful dialogue.
 The Code was revised in 2017 and in 2020.
 Although the Code is not legal binding, it adopts a “comply or explain” approach under which an institutional investor can either disclose its intention to comply with a principle or provide sufficient explanation as to why it is not suitable to adopt the principle.
 The number of signatories to the Code has been increasing, and as of May 2020, two hundred eighty-one institutional investors have signed on, only fifty-three of which are pension funds.|

-Chiba Bank Pension Fund is a direct benefit fund, serving nearly 3,000 employees of Chiba Bank, one of the largest local banks in Japan.
+Chiba Bank Pension Fund is a defined benefit fund, serving nearly 3,000 employees of Chiba Bank, one of the largest local banks in Japan.
 Fund assets were approximately JPY 60 billion by March 2019, with a fixed interest rate of 2.5% and an expected return of 3%.

 Chief Investment Officer & Managing Director

 Chiba Bank Pension Fund